Basics of Tipping the Crew

-After weeks of deliberation alas you've made a decision to bareboat charter for your upcoming vacation.
+After weeks of deliberation alas you've made a decision to charter for your upcoming vacation.
 How cool!
-You and your bareboat captain have connected a number of times and you couldn't feel better about unplugging the cell phone, leaving the computer at home, and just enjoying some old fashioned relaxation out on the open seas.
+You and your charter captain have connected and you couldn't feel better about unplugging the cell phone, leaving the computer at home, and just enjoying some old fashioned relaxation out on the open seas.
 Congratulations, the first big step is now behind you.
 Now comes the planning phase.
 Which destinations will you visit?
 The Marquesas Keys?
 The Dry Tortugas?
 Maybe some snorkeling at Western Sambo Reef or paddle-boarding through the mangrove tunnels at Boca Grande Key?
 What happens if weather moves in?
 How much food should you plan on buying?
 How will you know the best spots to fish?
-What's the best way to grill up your freshly caught mahi-mahi or mangrove snapper?
-Is that part of your bareboat captain’s job?
+What's the best way to grill up your freshly caught mahi or snapper?
+Is that part of your captain’s job?

 Tipping customs can vary, especially by industry and geography.
-Unfortunately bareboat charter tipping isn’t as clear-cut as the bar and restaurant industry in the United States.
+Unfortunately charter tipping isn’t as clear-cut as the bar and restaurant industry in the United States.
 Remember all those planning questions we just mentioned?
-Consider each of those questions to be a tick mark for or against a more generous tip.
-Have you also considered what your bareboat captain might do behind the scenes?
+Consider each of those to be a tick mark for or against a more generous tip.
+Have you also considered what your captain might do behind the scenes?

 Checking engine and generator oil prior to and throughout your charter